 If you're lucky enough to be born in January, vibrant garnet is your birthstone.
 A rainbow jewel of the gem world, garnet displays the greatest variety of colour of any mineral and is very often untreated, making it a rarity in the gem world.

-Garnet is recognised for its rich history as a favourite gemstone of Victorian royalty, Ancient Egyptian pharaohs and the Roman elite.
+Garnet is recognised for its rich history as a favourite gemstone of Victorian royalty, Hellenistic Greek rulers and the Anglo-Saxon elite.
 Its painter’s palette of shades, varieties and hues makes it a popular choice for jewellery creations.

 Garnet is commonly seen in a striking spectrum of red, from orange rust and deep-violet to rich royal reds reminiscent of a pomegranate fruit.